dbsoft/dwindows/readme.txt

 Added fullscreen support on Mac for resizable windows.
 Added UNICODE build mode on Windows allowing UTF-8 encoded text.
-   ANSI builds are supported by removing -DUNICODE -D_UNICODE and -DAEROGLASS Added some support for antialiased drawing on Windows via GDI+.
+   ANSI builds are supported by removing -DUNICODE -D_UNICODE and -DAEROGLASS Added support for antialiased drawing on Windows via GDI+.
+Fixed value changed events not working for spinbuttons on OS/2 and Windows.
+Fixed an issue drawing arcs on GTK3 and GTK2 for printing.

 Dynamic Windows Documentation is available at: